stoshfabricius/lhl-lectures/w01d2-breakout/README.md

   For JavaScript

   The computer takes a quick run over the file to see what exists
-    For example it remebers things like function names
+    * Functions declared using function declaration
+    * Variables defined with var are hoisted in their current scope (more on this to come)

-  It will then start at the top of the program and work it's way down a file
+  It will then start at the top of the program and work it's way down a file following the flow of the code not line by line!.

   Just beacuse you can write does not mean that you can read it, IT TAKES PRACTICE!